 The Curious Lady of Lyme Regis

-a short opera film about paleontologist Mary Anning
+a short opera film in progress about paleontologist Mary Anning

 This work-in-progress began during Laura's residency at Opera America.
 She met librettist Kaitlin Sullivan through Facebook.